 Research conducted in the United States following the beginning of the COVID-19 pandemic in March 2020, has found that during the lockdown, domestic violence hotlines experienced a substantial 50% decrease in the number of calls placed; however, this was not due to a decrease in domestic violence rate prevalence.
 Instead, results indicated that due to the extended lockdown, several individuals were unable to reach resources such as support hotlines.
 This finding illustrates the ways in which crises like the global pandemic can exacerbate already tenuous and challenging situations and also speaks to the need for additional support and interventions (Evans, et al., 2020).

-The term intimate partner violence refers to a variety of behaviors that result in physical, sexual, psychological, and/or emotional harm, perpetrated by current or previous partners/spouses.
+The term intimate partner violence refers to various behaviors that result in physical, sexual, psychological, and emotional harm, perpetrated by a current or previous partners/spouses.
 Examples of intimate partner violence include stalking, threatening bodily harm, controlling a person’s actions, acts of aggression, and sexual coercion.
 Intimate partner violence is a serious problem that can result in serious long-term negative health impacts for individuals, their families, and their communities by extension, illustrating the importance of intimate partner violence prevention (Breiding, Chen, & Black, 2014; Intimate Partner Violence, 2020; Prevent Domestic Violence in your Community, 2020).
-Individuals who have experienced IPV may report suicidality, depression, anxiety, substance abuse, sexually transmitted disease, gastrointestinal problems, among other health impacts (Breiding, Chen, & Black, 2014).
+Individuals who have experienced IPV may report suicidality, depression, anxiety, substance abuse, sexually transmitted disease, and gastrointestinal problems, among other health impacts (Breiding, Chen, & Black, 2014).

 The month of October is both intimate partner and domestic violence awareness month, which is why this piece will cover intimate partner violence prevention in addition to available resources for individuals currently experiencing or recovering from intimate partner violence.